UmeshDhungana/Self-Service-Analytical-Dashboard/README.md

 - Flask - web framework
 - Jinga2 - templating engine
+- ChartJs

-This application is written using Python 3.4.3.
+This application is written using Python 3.6